Imagine creating 3-dimensional objects with a writing device, and you’ve got the concept of a 3D printing pen.

 Finally, customize your earrings with these 3D printing pen earring designs.

-There are many other objects you can create with a 3D printing pen.
+You can create many other objects with a 3D printing pen and flexible plastic.
 Here’s a list of just a few projects you’ll find out there in the 3D printing universe:

 What 3D printing pen ideas can you come up with?
 Turn your 3D printing pen on and let your creativity be free.